dotknewt/dotknewt.github.io/_posts/_drafts/2025-02-06-malspamworkshop.md

 categories: work
 ---

-!!!
-NB !!!
-DO NOT DOWNLOAD OR USE ANY OF THESE FILES ON YOUR PERSONAL MACHINE -- USE A Virtual Machine --
-!!!
-NB !!!

 Download the archive from here: https://github.com/helsecert/workshop_malspam/archive/refs/heads/main.zip and extract the files on your remnux VM

 > Most tools are preinstalled on remnux, the rest are `apt install`-able

-hello